 The StackPath CDN and WAF make a powerful combination for fast, reliable content delivery that provides protection from application threats.
 This article is a walkthrough for configuring these two services and assumes A StackPath account is created and a Stack combination has been selected that includes CDN and WAF services.

 There are two options for integrating the StackPath's CDN.
-This article, utilizes a Full Site CDN delivery method which is achieved through modifying DNS records and is required for use of the StackPath WAF.
+This article, utilizes a Full Site delivery method which is achieved through modifying DNS records and is required for use of the StackPath WAF.

 About this Integration

 The integration process will work with any subdomains for the primary domain but has been written with the common WWW subdomain in mind primarily.
 If a separate custom subdomain (blog or info) is desired, simply replace any instance of WWW with the custom subdomain.